 Even the links on the navigation menu are considered internal links.
 But we should focus more on the contextual links in articles and blog posts.
 Contextual links help your visitors to find related content on your website.
 On the other hand, internal links help to determine the value of your content in terms of SEO.

 Solution: Determine the right structure for your website.
 Think of the pyramid.
-The highest hierarchy should be your homepage and then followed by category pages and lastly followed by individual posts and pages.
+The highest hierarchy should be your homepage and then followed by category pages and lastly by individual posts and pages.
 Add contextual links in your posts and pages that link to other articles.
-For example, our article “Guide to SEO 2022: What is SEO and How it Works?” links to other articles through an internal linking strategy.
-The keyword “SEO” links to another article “How Long Does SEO Takes to Work in 2022”.
-When search engine bots crawl our website, it finds the relevance between both articles.
+For example, our article “Guide to Malaysia SEO: What Beginners Should Know?” links to other articles through an internal linking strategy.
+The keyword “SEO” links to another article “How Long Does SEO Takes to Work in 20242”.
+When search engine bots crawl our website, they find the relevance between both articles.

 You’re Not Using Social Media Marketing